Donald Trump Had A Second Meeting With Vladimir Putin At G-20 Summit

 President Donald Trump had a second, informal meeting with Russian President Vladimir Putin at the G-20 summit earlier this month, White House officials confirmed Tuesday.

-The July 7 meeting was undisclosed until Ian Bremmer, a political scientist and president of the Eurasia Group, told Charlie Rose in an interview released Tuesday that the two leaders met on the sidelines of the global summit in Hamburg, Germany, following a dinner with the heads of state attending the conference.
+Officials had not confirmed the July 7 meeting until Ian Bremmer, a political scientist and president of the Eurasia Group, told Charlie Rose in an interview released Tuesday that the two leaders met on the sidelines of the global summit in Hamburg, Germany, following a dinner with the heads of state attending the conference.
 That second, private meeting took place after Trump’s formal sit-down with the Russian president, which lasted more than two hours.

-According to Bremmer, the second meeting lasted an hour, and the only person present aside from Trump and Putin was a Russian translator.
+According to Bremmer, the second meeting lasted an hour, and the only person present aside from Trump and Putin was a Russian interpreter.
+No American interpreter was present.

-There is no official government record of the meeting.
-It’s also unusual for an American president to speak with a non-English speaking foreign leader without the aid of a White House translator.
-(Putin reportedly understands most English.)
+As Time’s Zeke Miller points out, no White House officials were present at the dinner.

+In a statement later Tuesday to reporters, the White House disputed the characterization of the encounter as a “second meeting,” instead describing it as a “brief conversation at the end of a dinner,” during which first lady Melania Trump had been seated next to Putin.

+“President Trump spoke with many leaders during the course of the evening,” reads the statement.
+“As the dinner was concluding, President Trump went over to Mrs. Trump, where he spoke briefly with President Putin.”

+“The insinuation that the White House has tried to ‘hide’ a second meeting is false, malicious and absurd,” continues the statement.
+“It is not merely perfectly normal, it is part of a President’s duties, to interact with world leaders.”

-The circumstances of the meeting as well as the initial decision by White House officials not to disclose it have again drawn scrutiny to Trump’s relationship with Moscow.
+Nevertheless, the circumstances of the meeting as well as the initial decision by White House officials not to disclose it have again drawn scrutiny to Trump’s relationship with Moscow.

 “You have an hour that evening that no one’s even heard of,” said Bremmer in an interviewing airing on Bloomberg and PBS.
 “We clearly know that Trump does not care what the media has to say about his desire to have a close, personal relationship with the Russian president, and what drives it.”